awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_exportfindings.md

 1. Replace the placeholder values in the example policy with the values appropriate for your environment\.

-   Replace *myBucketName* with the name of the bucket that you're adding the bucket policy for\.
+   Replace *myBucketName* \.
 Replace *\[optional prefix\]* with a folder location for your exported findings \(GuardDuty will create this location during set up if it does not already exist\)\.
-Replace *region* with the Region that the KMS key is in\.
-Replace *111122223333* with the AWS account number of the account that owns the bucket and replace *KMSKeyId* with the key ID of the key that you chose for encryption\.
+Replace *Region* with the Region that the KMS key is in\.
+Replace *111122223333* with the AWS account number of the account that owns the bucket\.
+Replace *KMSKeyId* with the key ID of the key that you chose for encryption and replace *SourceDetectorID* with the source account's GuardDuty detector ID for the current Region\.

 **Example policy**